1. Purpose of this privacy notice

 If the person is someone we support, the information we will have will include:

-• Name, address and contact details
+- Name, address and contact details

-• Date of birth
+- Date of birth

-• National Insurance number
+- National Insurance number

-• Details of anyone authorised to act on their behalf.
+- Details of anyone authorised to act on their behalf

 The information we may collect includes:

-• Care and support information – to tailor our service to better meet the person’s particular needs and so staff can effectively manage or mitigate potential risks
+- Care and support information – to tailor our service to better meet the person’s particular needs and so staff can effectively manage or mitigate potential risks

-• Financial information – to ensure they receive full benefit entitlements and to help them budget and pay bills
+- Financial information – to ensure they receive full benefit entitlements and to help them budget and pay bills

-• Health information – to support them in administering medication and accessing the medical care and treatment they may need
+- Health information – to support them in administering medication and accessing the medical care and treatment they may need

-• Details about the contact that they have had with us and the services that we have provided.
+- Details about the contact that they have had with us and the services that we have provided

-We have a legal obligation to inform the electoral Registration Officers of the people we support names, date of birth, and nationality when requested to ensure that the people we support are able to vote.
+- We have a legal obligation to inform the electoral Registration Officers of the people we support names, date of birth, and nationality when requested to ensure that the people we support are able to vote

-If the person is a member of staff we regularly process special category data like: ethnic or racial origin, sexual orientation or sexual life, health matters, religion, philosophical or moral beliefs and trade union membership.
-We may also receive information from referees or recruitment agencies.
+We regularly process special category data like ethnic or racial origin, nationality, sexual orientation or sexual life, health matters, religion, philosophical or moral beliefs, trade union membership and criminal records for EDI purposes.

 5. What we do with personal information